 • You may want to take those several interests and want to explore different ways to combine them.

-Entering UF with an undeclared major gives you the freedom and opportunity to try different majors and career fields through a guided exploration process.
+Entering Findlay with an undeclared major gives you the freedom and opportunity to try different majors and career fields through a guided exploration process.

-Kelsey came to UF undeclared, tried several majors and her final choice was to dual major.
+Kelsey came to Findlay undeclared, tried several majors and her final choice was to dual major.
 Hear the advice that she gives to other students who may be struggling to decide.